nus-cs2103-AY2021S1/ip/docs/README.md

 ## Acknowledgements

 ### External packages Used
-- [JUnit by JUnit Team](https://github.com/junit-team/junit5/) - For testing classes and methods in TheDuke
+- [JUnit by JUnit Team](https://github.com/junit-team/junit5/) - For testing classes and methods in Incredible Bot
 - [JavaFX by OpenJDK](https://github.com/openjdk/jfx) - For creating Graphical User Interface.

 ### Images Used